-This property of upper-triangularity with respect to a standard basis is one of the hallmarks of a {\it canonical basis} (in the sense of Lusztig), the other being fixed under a bar-involution, such as the $\Psi$ defined above.
-In fact, the basis $\{p_\xi\}$ does satisfy these properties and thus can be thought of a canonical basis, justifying our naming (A general definition of canonical bases including this one as a special case is given in \cite{WebCB}):
+This property of upper-triangularity with respect to a standard basis is one of the hallmarks of a {\bf canonical basis} (in the sense of Lusztig), the other being fixed under a bar-involution, such as the $\Psi$ defined above; in fact, the basis $\{p_\xi\}$ does satisfy these properties and thus can be thought of a canonical basis, justifying our naming (A general definition of canonical bases including this one as a special case is given in \cite{WebCB}):